Does The Fertility Center require a referral to schedule an appointment?

 What is a Reproductive Endocrinologist?

-A Reproductive Endocrinologist/Infertility Specialist is an individual who has received two to three years subspecialty fellowship training after completion of an obstetric and gynecology residency.
-A fellowship in Reproductive Endocrinology provides focused training in infertility, laparoscopy and microsurgery, endocrinology, and endometriosis problems.
-Dr. Dodds, Dr. Young, Dr. Shavell, and Dr. Leach are subspecialists in Reproductive Endocrinology and Infertility.
+A Reproductive Endocrinologist/Infertility Specialist (REI) is an individual who has received two to three years of subspecialty fellowship training after completion of an Obstetrics and Gynecology residency.
+A fellowship in Reproductive Endocrinology and Infertility provides focused training in the science of fertility and its evaluation and treatment.
+Dr. Shavell, Dr. Giuliani, Dr. Jones, Dr. Bjorkman, and Dr. Thakur are all board-certified subspecialists in Reproductive Endocrinology and Infertility.

 As a team of specialists devoted to helping patients with infertility, we work closely with your primary care physician and obstetrician.
 With your permission, we will send a complete report to your physician detailing the types of tests and procedures we performed.
 When patients become pregnant, we refer them back to their obstetrician or family practice physician for ongoing prenatal care.
-Our practice does not provide obstetrical care.
+Our practice does not provide obstetrical care beyond the first trimester of pregnancy.

 Payment is expected at the time of service.
 If you have questions regarding our insurance participation, please contact our office.